EricMFischer/personal-website/content/publication/book-1/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-This is a draft of "Statistical Models for Marr’s Paradigm" as of July 2020.
+Included is a draft of "Statistical Models for Marr’s Paradigm" as of July 2020.